cdelorme/go-env/readme.md

 # go-env

-A library to abstract importing environment variables similar to flags (eg. [go-option](https://github.com/cdelorme/go-option)).
+A library to abstract registration of named environment variables to load into shared application configuration.

 ## sales pitch

-My library aims to deliver a simple modular solution.
-It provides a basic abstraction that matches the way my other libraries load application settings, allowing you to easily mix the approaches used to load configuration.
+My library aims to deliver the simplest possible implementation of named environment variable registration.

-Features:
+The `Var()` method handles registration which accepts the name you will refer to it as, followed by the environment variable name to look for.

-- search environment variables by `key`
+When you run `Parse()` it returns a `map[string]interface{}` which can be manipulated or merged with other forms of configuration gather.
+A [map library](https://github.com/cdelorme/go-maps) is available aid with parsing and merging.

-- return values by application-matched `name`
+What it does not provide:

-It does not:
+- unit tests

-- provide a comprehensive testing suite (for its two functions)
+- abstractions
-- depend on other libraries
+- dependency on other non-core libraries
-- provide wildly extensible abstractions
+- more than 40 lines of code

-- have more than 50 lines of code
+This package was built for use in combination with [go-config](https://github.com/cdelorme/go-config) and [go-option](https://github.com/cdelorme/go-option) to produce a single `map[string]interface{}` of application settings.

 ## usage